sayachu/fellas/content/posts/loot-system.md

 EPGP with sane settings like minimum EP and strong decay at around 20%.
 This would ideally be the fairest loot system, but comes with a lot of setup and has the usual downsides of DKP systems where too much equality gets in the way of individual needs, that a "smart" loot council can adjust to.
+We ruled out other, more straight up DKP systems like original DKP, Suicide Kings, etc. for simply being an inferior option to EPGP.

 A DKP system would distribute loot more evenly, but it does not account for anything past attendance and boss kills.
-Witha loot council we will take performance into account, have gearing paths of classes in mind and will be much more prepared than we are with Magtheridon heads, because we will have your full T5 BiS lists ahead of time (more on that in another post) and before killing any boss.
+With a loot council we will take performance into account, have gearing paths of classes in mind and will be much more prepared than we are with Magtheridon heads, because we will have your full T5 BiS lists ahead of time (more on that in another post) and before killing any boss.

+Soft reserve, the new kid on the block, is very appealing for its ease of use and ability to let self-interested players get the items they want, but combined with the randomness and scarcity of best in slot pieces it introduces a degree of randomness, that performance oriented raids shouldn't be comfortable with.
+It's an amazing tool for pugs and we'll keep using it in the future for minor content and running pick up groups.

 # How can I be sure that you don't fuck me over?

-We are aware that this demands a lot of trust in us as guild leaders to effectively not gear our characters and leave you empty handed.
-Fellas has existed as a Mythic raiding guild for 5 years now and loot drama has been minimal to non-existent.
+We are aware that this demands a lot of trust in us as guild leaders to effectively not gear our characters and leave you empty handed, which is why I think some assurances and justifications are always necessary when choosing this system.

+Fellas has existed as a mythic raiding guild for 5 years now and loot drama has been minimal to non-existent while we were active with a similar configuration of officers and people on the council.
 This is our retail track record, that anyone that has raided with us can confirm.

 As far as BCC goes we have ran with a soft reserve system and were happy with how quickly and evenly it can distribute loot, so as an additional reassurance you have us running